 Client P described a culture of abuse at Massey Hall.
-He referred to sexual abuse at the hands of the House Masters and at the hands of a Teacher.
+He referred to sexual abuse at the hands of the house masters and at the hands of a teacher.
 He described regularly being beaten.
-For somebody who was already vulnerable this represented a terrible start to his life.
+For somebody who was already vulnerable, this represented a terrible start to his life.

-Not surprisingly when he was introduced to a Consultant Psychiatrist as part of the legal process that Psychiatrist confirmed that client P was suffering from post traumatic stress disorder.
+Not surprisingly when he was introduced to a Consultant Psychiatrist as part of the legal process that Psychiatrist confirmed that Client P was suffering from post traumatic stress disorder.
 The abuse had had a significant impact on his functioning and quality of life and was having an ongoing impact on his ability to foster healthy relationships and trust people.
-This in turn was affecting his employability.
+This, in turn, was affecting his employability.

 Farleys took on his case and obtained disclosure of all relevant records including statements given to the Police and medical records.
 With the help of specialist Counsel a detailed Schedule of Loss was prepared and a settlement negotiated with the relevant Local Authority.
-Client P received the full £50,000.00 settlement with costs being paid in addition.
-Client P was delighted with the outcome stating that the settlement helped him, to an extent, put behind him his early life experiences and stating that the amount recovered was far in excess of the sum he had expected to receive.
+Client P received the full £50,000 settlement with costs being paid in addition.
+Client P was delighted with the outcome stating that the settlement helped him, to an extent, put behind him his early life experiences and stated that the amount recovered was far in excess of the sum he had expected to receive.

 We understand it can be difficult to talk about your experiences as a survivor of childhood abuse.
 If you feel ready to discuss your case with an expert in abuse claims, our team are on hand to help.
 Call us today in confidence on 0330 134 6430, contact us by email, or chat to us through the online chat below.